 3. To restart Home Assistant (after the download finishes), select Developer Tools, then Restart.
 As soon as you restart, you should be running the new HACS package!

-Thanks for checking out the tutorial on how to install HACS on Home Assistant.
-If you have any questions on how to install HACS on Home Assistant, please leave them in the comments!
+Thanks for checking out the tutorial!
+If you have any questions, please leave them in the comments!